tnldart/gnolledgegraph/README.md

 ### Python FastAPI Compatibility API Endpoints (at root `/`)

-These endpoints are designed for Python FastAPI clients (camelCase, embedded observations):
+These endpoints are designed for Python FastAPI clients (camelCase, embedded observations), and are the only endpoints included in the `/openapi.json` API documentation:

 - `GET /read_graph` - Read complete graph (Python format)
 - `POST /create_entities` - Create entities with embedded observations (Python format)